indrikla/Oculab-ML/README.md

 This project is licensed under the MIT License.

 This README provides all the steps necessary to create a Conda environment, install Flask and Flask-RESTful, and run your API.
-Let Rasyad know if you need any further assistance!
+Let Risa know if you need any further assistance!